cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 10. Under **Domain**, enter each partner domain, then click **Add domains**.
 11. Click **Done** then **Save**.
 12. Click **Edit actions**.
-13. Under **If a message is detected as user impersonation**, select one of the following:
+13. Under **If a message is detected as domain impersonation**, select one of the following:
     - **Redirect the message to other email addresses**
     - **Move the message to the recipients' Junk Email folders**
     - **Quarantine the message**